Introduction

 -

-Signs of magnesium deficiency include muscle cramps, restlessness, headaches, and sleep problems.
-The recommended evening dose is 200-400 mg, about one hour before bedtime.
+Signs of magnesium deficiency include muscle cramps, restlessness, headaches, and indeed sleep problems.
+The recommended evening dose is taken at 200-400 mg, about one hour before bedtime.

 This essential amino acid serves as a building block for serotonin, which in turn is converted into melatonin.
 L-tryptophan can shorten the time it takes to fall asleep and improve sleep quality.

-Natural sources of tryptophan include turkey, dairy products, eggs, nuts, and seeds.
-As a supplement, L-tryptophan is typically taken in doses of 500-1000 mg, ideally on an empty stomach with a high-carbohydrate diet to promote brain absorption.
+Natural tryptophan sources are turkey, dairy products, eggs, nuts, and seeds.
+As a supplement, L-tryptophan is typically taken in doses of 500-1000 mg, ideally on an empty stomach with carbohydrate-rich food to promote uptake into the brain.

 Sleep and nutrition – Which foods promote nighttime rest?

-Diet significantly influences sleep quality.
-Heavy, fatty meals before bedtime put a strain on the digestive system and can lead to restless sleep.
+Nutrition significantly affects sleep quality.
+Heavy, fatty meals before bedtime burden the digestive system and can lead to restless sleep.
 Caffeine and alcohol also disrupt sleep architecture.

 Sleep-promoting foods contain natural substances that support relaxation and sleep: